Lbalkenhol/candl/docs/tutorial/tutorial_list.rst

 ``CMBlite_using_autodiff.ipynb``
 --------------------------------------------

-This notebook accompagnies Balkenhol et al. 2024 (arXiv:????.?????) and shows how to construct foreground-marginalised CMBlite likelihoods with automatic differentiation using the SPT-3G 2018 TT/TE/EE data set as an example.
+This notebook accompagnies `Balkenhol 2024 <https://arxiv.org/abs/2412.00826>`__ and shows how to construct foreground-marginalised CMBlite likelihoods with automatic differentiation using the SPT-3G 2018 TT/TE/EE data set as an example.